dimo414/bash-cache/README.md

 You should benchmark your functions with and without caching (see `bc::benchmark`) to ensure you see a meaningful improvement before deciding to enable caching.
 Caching performance can differ drastically across machines.
-Notably, if the cache directory (under `/tmp` or `TMPDIR` by default) are on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or a solid-state drive cache performance will be significantly better than reading and writing to a spinning disk.
+Notably, if the cache directory (under `/tmp` or `TMPDIR` by default) is on a [`tmpfs`](https://en.wikipedia.org/wiki/Tmpfs) or a solid-state drive performance will be significantly better than reading and writing to a spinning disk.

 ### Calling the original function